 I'll say it plain and simple: you should be lifting weights.
 But not necessarily for the reasons that you might think.

-For example, I don't believe that strength is the main benefit of weightlifting.
+For example, I don't believe that strength is the main benefit of weight training.

 Now, don't get me wrong.
-I love being strong as much as the next person, but there is more value in weightlifting than simply gaining muscle or losing fat.
+I love being strong as much as the next person, but there is more value in weight training than simply gaining muscle or losing fat.

 When I think back on the time I've spent training (around 10 years now), here are the most valuable benefits I've discovered…